cyprich/Obsidian/School/VaCT.md

 Managed, relational database
 Available DB engines - MySQL, Amazon Aurora, Microsoft SQL Server, PostgreSQL, MariaDB, Oracle

+You manage application optimization
+Amazon manages OS installation and packages, DB software installation and packages, DB backups, high availability scaling, power and racking and stacking servers, server maintenance

+High availability with Multiple-Availability Zone deployment

+- Amazon automatically creates _RDS Standby Instance_ in different AZ within the same VPC
+- All stuff is replicated here
+- If the main fails, the Standby Instance takes place

+Use if you app requires

+- Complex transactions or complex queries
+- Up to 30k IOPS (queries)
+- No more than a single worker node or shard
+- High durability

+Do no use if your app requires

+- Massive read/write rates
+- Sharding due to high data size or throughput demands
+- Stuff that NoSQL can handle (simple GET, PUT)
+- RDBMS customization

 Clock-hour billing, engine, size, memory class, requests, deployment type (single/multiple availability zones), data transfer (only outbound), inside region is free
 One backup is free

 ### Amazon DynamoDB

-Non-relational
+Non-relational - NoSQL
-Data saved in key-value, document, graph, horizontal scalability
+Data saved in key-value, document, JSON, graph, horizontal scalability

+Virtually unlimited storage
+Items can have different attributes
+Low-latency queries

-Partitioning - something with keys? query by key for more efficiency
+Partitioning - query by key for more efficiency
+Partition Key = Primary key
-Can be single key or compound key
+Can be single key or compound key (partition key + sort key)

 ### Amazon Redshift

 Fast and fully managed data warehouse
 Used for very big data
+Allows the use of complex SQL queries
 Parallel processing
-Leader node + dense compute nodes
+Leader node (manages communication, compiling code) + dense compute nodes (compute)
+Automation and scaling
 Also works with DynamoDB, Amazon S3
 Used for big data analysis